jshuadvd/hacks-n-notes/networks.md

 > Manages all your sending and receiving your data as packets

 - TCP makes sure all packets arrived and send a confirmation status to the sender.
+- If there are any packets missing, TCP will request the sender to re-send those packets.